It’s easy to get carried away when it comes to eating samosas and similar crunchy snacks.

 There’s nothing better than leftover warm snacks from the party, but warming them up the right way can be quite the task.

-If you’re thinking about how to reheat samosas, we’re here for you.
+If you’re thinking what is the best way to reheat samosas, we’re here for you.
 If you want the crispy and crunchy layer on your samosa to stay even after reheating, you’ll have to opt for the oven or the pan.
 The hot air fryer or grill is the next best option, even though that sounds smoky and fancy!

-The microwave is the quickest and easiest way to reheat samosas, but we can’t promise you’ll like the snacks afterwards when they’re soft and a bit soggy!
+The microwave is the quickest and easiest way to reheat samosas, but I can’t promise you’ll like the snacks afterwards when they’re soft and a bit soggy!